Sumatran Rhinoceros

 Population threats

-Hunting has been a primary factor for the decline of this species.
-Rhino horn and other body parts have been used for centuries in traditional Asian medicine to treat fevers, strokes and other ailments.
+Hunting has been a primary factor in the decline of this species.
+Rhino horn and other body parts have been used for centuries in traditional Asian medicine to treat fevers, strokes, and other ailments.
 Hunting is now illegal, but poaching continues, with these animals still being killed for their horns.
 The other main threat is the loss of habitat due to logging and the conversion of land for other uses.
 As suitable habitats become fewer, rhino populations are forced into small, fragmented subpopulations, possibly too small to form a viable group.
-Left in remaining pockets of forest, these animals become even more vulnerable to disease, poaching and environmental disasters.
+Left in the remaining pockets of forest, these animals become even more vulnerable to disease, poaching, and environmental disasters.

 Population number

-According to the WWF Panda resource, the total population size of the Sumatran rhino is fewer than 100 individuals.
-According to the IUCN Red List, the total Sumatran rhino population size is 220-270 individuals.
-Currently the species is classified as Critically Endangered (CR) and its numbers today continue to decrease.
+According to the IUCN Red List, the total Sumatran rhino population size is fewer than 80 individuals.
+Currently, the species is classified as Critically Endangered (CR) and its numbers today continue to decrease.

 Fun Facts for Kids